batsatt/helidon-build-tools/starter-proposal/starter-proposal.md

 Further, the scope of this project has been expanded in light of the recognition that we must augment our current documentation only Quickstart experience with a simpler and more interactive one for new users.
 The important additions are:

-1. A web UI that guides creation and initial use of a new project,
+1. A web UI that guides creation and initial use of a new project.
 1. A REST service, both for the web UI and to enable third party (e.g. IDEs) UIs.